 Suffering any type of motor vehicle accident can be frightening and overwhelming, but collisions with commercial fleet vehicles present a particular set of challenges to obtaining your rightful settlement.
 Trucking companies have robust legal and insurance resources at their fingertips, not to mention experience protecting their interests in the aftermath of an accident.

-As an individual simply working to heal your injuries and put your life back together following a serious truck collision, you may find that you need the help of a specialized accident attorney.
-Thompson Law has the experience, expertise, and tenacity to stand up to big companies and help you collect your rightful compensation.
-Call us today to put Thompson Law to work for you.
+As an individual simply working to heal your injuries and put your life back together following a serious truck collision in Fort Worth, you may find that you need the help of a specialized accident attorney.
+The Fort Worth 18 wheeler accident lawyers at Thompson Law have the experience, expertise, and tenacity to stand up to big companies and help you collect your rightful compensation.
+Call our Fort Worth truck accident lawyers today to put Thompson Law to work for you.

 We provide 18 wheeler crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
-Our Fort Worth auto accident lawyer will build a strong case with supporting evidence so that you recover the money that you deserve.
+Our Fort Worth 18 wheeler accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.

 If there are serious injuries at the scene, the first thing to do is call 911 for emergency medical help.
 Emergency professionals such as EMS, police, and firefighters will direct the next steps to take care of people and property.